AlessandroAvi/Moonboard_controllerLED/STM_Moon_LED/CodeStructure.md

 - **problem_search** STM searches in file JSON corresponding problem, extract useful data
 - **problem_transform** transform the problem just defined in a vector that can be sent to LED
   - generate a vector of 200*24 (200 = led number; 24=bits for each led, 888 RGB)
-  - define in vector correct spaces 0 and 1 for correct colour (green starting holds, white middle holds, red last hold)
+  - define in the vector light colors in specific places, 0 and 1 for correct colour (green starting holds, white middle holds, red last hold)
 - **LED_lightProblem** STM generates the correct PWM signal depending on the array that is received

+## TO DO

+- android app for filtering and visualizing the problems
+- script that download and updates list of problem in JSON format
+- script that adds a number to the JSON problem file
+- script for the LED itnerfacing
+- script for the display